-The 440 was produced from 1965 until 1978.
+The Chrysler 440 was produced from 1965 until 1978.
 It was the last of the RB series engines.
-Notable cars it came in were the dodge challenger, the Plymouth Barracuda, and a lot of police cars and emergency vehicles of the era.
+Notable cars it came in were the Dodge Challenger, the Plymouth Barracuda, and a lot of police cars and emergency vehicles of the era.
 Performance varies from year to year and between applications.
 From 1969 to 1971, the high performance version was rated at 375 HP and the 440 6 pack (3-2 barrel carburetors installed on a single 440) produced 390 HP.
 In the 70’s performance dwindled as emissions control took over along with different ways of testing HP. the 440 ended up only putting out 255 HP and was only for police duty.

 4. Chevrolet 409

-The 409 was introduced in the early years of muscle.
+The Chevrolet 409 was introduced in the early years of muscle.
 It was announced alongside the Impala SS.
 From the beginning it was well known for its performance.
 It was so legendary that The Beach Boys wrote a whole song dedicated to racing their Car with a 409 Dual quad (2 4bbl carbs) under the hood.
 At that time the 409 made 360HP and by the end of its run in 1965 it produced an outstanding figure of 425HP.

 3. Chevrolet 350 Small Block